cuga-rajal/translator/README.md

 - There is a 16kb size limit per translation.
 Anything over that is truncated.

-- There have been cases where Google's "bot blockers" have been triggered by the use of this Translator, causing the service to be unavailable for up to 2 hours.
+- There have been cases where Google's "bot blockers" have been triggered by the use of this Translator, causing the service to be blocked by Google for up to 2 hours.
 If this happens during use of the Translator, a message will be sent to local chat informing the owner of the service being unavailable.

   We are exploring other translation services that don't have this issue.

-- Opensim script engine currently has a bug that breaks llGetEnv() or llGetSimulatorHostname.
-So a section in state_entry() needs to be temporarily disabled when using it in Opensim.

 This is a work in progress.
 Please notify me of bugs or feature requests.